redkubes/workshops/05-harbor/README.md

 - Create a Kubernetes Deployment and Service
 - Publicly expose the Hello World app using Otomi

 When you create a Team in Otomi, Otomi will automatically create a project for the team in Harbor.
-In this lab we'll assume you have created a team called `demo`.
+In this lab, we'll assume you have created a team called `demo`.

 > **_NOTE:_** You can not do this lab when running Otomi on Minikube!